Liuyouf/GNNs/README.md

 pip install torch-geometric (1.6.1)

 2. Implementation

+[Data can be download from the "/data" fold at https://github.com/violet-sto/TGSA]

 Step1: Data Preprocessing
 data/CellLines_DepMap/CCLE_580_18281/census_706/ - Raw genetic profiles from CCLE and the processed features.
 You can also preprocess your own data with preprocess_gene.py.